Education Director - Cheryl Evans - Education@WatercolorHouston.org

 Additional information regarding meeting location, etc. will be emailed to those who register before the event.

-This Plein Air event will focus on boats.
+This Plein Air event will focus on nocturnal watercolor painting.

 Click the link for a suggested supply list: Plein Air - Supply List.docx